 Benefits of using a realtor:

-Real estate agents have to undergo pre-licensing training, submit an application, and then take the final exam to become certified.
+Real estate agents must undergo pre-licensing training, submit an application, and then take the final exam to become certified.

 Some people believe you can list your house online and wait for buyers to come to you.
 That’s true if you have a network of passive homebuyers who don’t mind taking up all the legwork.